deganandapriyambada/degananda.com/_posts/erp/sap-pm/2025-11-25-How-to-Structurize-Timeline-for-Process-Rebaseline-Implementation.md

 In many cases, an organization will soon realize that the new implemented business process on certain application is not optimal after a group of consultant/audit team found a process flaw during the system  after digital transformation go-live process is completed.

-&mdash; Such condition can still be considered normal as long as **the discovered flaw not within the solution fundemental**, otherwise it might require fullbown software re-engineering.
+&mdash; Such condition can still be considered normal as long as **the discovered flaw do not affect the core/fundamental solution design**, otherwise it might require fullbown software re-engineering.

 Usually these people will propose to re-engineer the process and tried to stich out new workflow based on the solution fundamental standard/best practices within the application.